 The purpose of a musculoskeletal athlete screen is to develop a clinical picture of an athlete’s capability regarding their sport.

 Athletes require strength, range of motion and co-ordination, not only to maximise their performance, but reduce the risk of injury.

 During the screening process the athlete is asked to perform a battery of tests and the results of these tests are compared to normative values to identify areas which may place the athlete at risk of injury.

 Injury prevention should be the top priority for all athletes to maximise their performance, and longevity of their sporting careers.

-Kinesio taping is offered at all our Sydney physiotherapy locations.
+Orthotic prescriptions are offered at all our Sydney physiotherapy locations.
+Book online now.

 We provide generalphysiotherapy treatmentsto patients of all ages.
 Doctor referral is generally not necessary for private self-pay clients and our HICAPs system can provide you on-the-spot private health fund claiming.

 Our physiotherapists also collaborate with your GP, other allied health professionals or insurance company when providing physiotherapy services via Department of Veterans’ Affairs (DVA), Medicare Chronic Disease Management (CDM) program, workers compensation or third-party insurance claims.